About the Photographer

 I am the mother of three children.
-Last time I checked, I had 12,397 photographs of them (not counting iPhone photos).
+Last time I checked, I had 12,397 photographs of them (not even counting iPhone photos).
 Sometimes, at night, after my family has fallen asleep, I pour myself a glass of wine, turn on some music, and click through their photos.
 And I cry.
-I cry mostly because I am happy and grateful, but I also cry because I can't help but mourn for who my children were and will never be again.
+I cry mostly because I am grateful, but I also cry because I mourn for who my children once were, and who they will never be again.

 Oh no, that sounds so sad!
 I promise I am totally ok, and actually a very happy person.
 But it is a deeply fulfilling activity, especially since I don't even remember some of these moments ever happening in the first place (too much wine?).
 I am so thankful that I have these portals into my deteriorating memory.
 So I blow my nose, shuffle off to bed, and then get up the next day and reach for the camera again.